What does this tool do?

 Just enter any career and your location into the search box.
 Or, click “List of Occupations” to see a list of career names that you can select from.

 You’ll see an Occupation Profile featuring 12 cards with the most requested occupation information about your career choice.
 There are five additional cards that you can access by clicking “Edit page” on the left.
 From there, you can add or delete any cards on your profile.
-You can also drag and drop any cards to re-arrange and customize the look of your profile.

 Use the “New search” button on the left to create a profile of another career.